vwkd/code-web/content/languages/css/data-types/index.md

 - `fr`: fraction of positive free space
 - like flex factor for `flex-basis: 0` in Flex Layout
 - if sum of flexible lengths is smaller than 1 uses only that fraction of positive free space instead of everything, i.e. positive free space is left over
-- beware: use only flexible lengths >= 1 to always guarantee that 100% of free space is distributed ⚠️
+- beware: use only flexible lengths &geq; 1 to always guarantee that 100% of free space is distributed ⚠️
 - beware: uses `<flex>` for `<length>` with only `fr` unit, although not a separate data type ❗️
 - beware: only used in Grid Layout (as of August 2020) ❗️